What You’ll Learn 🖥️

 2. Averaging

-When Averaging is enabled, you can choose between Lin, Exp or Peak.
-Averaging mode is used to get a more stable Octave display.
+When averaging is enabled, you can choose between Linear, Exponential, or Peak averaging.
+This helps to achieve a more stable Octave display.

-To activate the averaging just click the Enable checkbox on the Averaging section and all controls become available.
+To activate averaging, check the Enable box in the Averaging section; all related controls will then become available.

 linear averaging (each FFT counts the same in the results),